bebaek/photodetector/README.md

 `PATH` is either filename or directory name.
 Resulting files will be saved in `out` directory.

+Use optional parameters as needed, for example:

+    photodetector --left-trim 40 --thresh 200 --outdir outgoing/ incoming/

+Run `photodetector -h` to see the full list of options.

 In order to use in your Python script or application, import the package and use the main class `ImageProcessor`: